 Typically, you would experience labor and delivery in a birthing room, accompanied by up to two people of your choosing, in addition to health care professionals.You would remain in the birthing room for approximately one hour following delivery, to initiate breastfeeding and to bond with your baby.
 You would then move, with your baby, to a postpartum room.

 If your delivery is by cesarean section, our nurses will help you initiate breastfeeding during your time in the recovery room.
 After breastfeeding, your baby’s father or your significant other may go with the baby to the newborn nursery; approximately 2 hours later, you would all be reunited in a postpartum room.

 Very little time needs to be spent by the baby in the nursery, unless you prefer otherwise.
 Following admission, your baby may remain with you continuously in the postpartum rooms, and breast-feeding is supported.
 In the postpartum rooms, you may choose to pay extra for a private room.
 If you decide to room alone, your baby's father or your significant other may spend the night and join you in bonding with the new baby.
 Neonatologists and pediatricians are available around the clock, as are obstetricians and maternal-fetal medicine specialists.

 Every woman's labor is unique; the amount of pain varies from woman to woman.
 While some women don't experience much discomfort in labor, most will experience some pain, and it can be severe.
 For some, comfort can be achieved with breathing and relaxation exercises, but many women find these methods insufficient and request medications.

-In the Labor and Delivery rooms at Roosevelt Hospital, a full range of anesthesia options is provided around the clock.
+In the Labor and Delivery rooms at Mount Sinai West, a full range of anesthesia options is provided around the clock.
 To get pain relief, all you need to do is ask your obstetrician or midwife

 Removal of pain without drowsiness or muscle weakness